PaulWheatcroft/owery-joinery/README.md

 The was done extensively and throught the build to ensure that the funtionality met the expected outcomes.
 The testing sheet can be view here [Funtional Testing](Testing.xlsx)

+A code review was completed with my course mentor.

+## User Testing

+A code review was posted in the Code Institute peer-code-review channel.

+A group of friends and family took part in user testing.

 ## HTML
 All pages have been tested through https://validator.w3.org/ without issue

+## CSS
+CSS was validated through https://jigsaw.w3.org/css-validator withour issues

 ## Python
-No errors highlighted through http://pep8online.com/
+No errors were highlighted through http://pep8online.com/

 # Deployment